scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:13
 And what about managing costs?
 0:14
-Today, we'll look at best practices
+Today, we’ll look at best practices
 0:16
 that you can use to get the most value out of cloud monitoring.
 0:20
 Welcome to Engineering for Reliability with Google Cloud.
 0:22
 0:26
-Just like last time, let's first figure out
+Just like last time, let’s first figure out
 Monitoring Objectives
 0:29
 why monitoring is important at all.
 0:31
 What are we trying to achieve when we use cloud monitoring?
 0:34
-We're after three main objectives in parallel.
+We’re after three main objectives in parallel.
 0:37
 Our first objective is to keep our users happy.
 0:39